rpetrina/browsertestframework/README.md

 $ docker-compose build --no-cache && docker-compose up -d
 ```

+* This step may take some time to complete while docker creates the images needed.

 ## Step 4: Run the tests using the gaugejavaselenium container

 * Note: On windows, use %cd% instead of $PWD